-If you are an L student who is doing a Coef.
-8, you choose 2 notions and prepare a 10-minute speech, with a followed Q + A for each.
+If you are an L student, you choose either 2 or 4 notions and prepare a 10 or 20 minute speech, followed by Q + A for each.
 The speech is done with an outside examiner.

 Afterwards, students get an average mark from all four parts [reading (__/10), writing (__/10), speaking (__/20), and listening (__/10)], and an overall score for English.